ExpressLRS/Docs/docs/info/privacy-policy.md

 ## 16. Behavioral Remarketing

 We may use remarketing services to advertise on third party websites to you after you visited our Service.
-We and our third-party vendors use cookies to inform, optimise and serve ads based on your past visits to our Service.
+We and our third-party vendors use cookies to inform, optimize and serve ads based on your past visits to our Service.

 ## 17. Links to Other Sites